repco-org/repco/docs/Advanced Topics/Datamodel.md

 ---
 title: Data model
-weight: 0
+weight: 3
 ---

-This is WIP!
+_This document is a work in progress._

 # Description of the data model